321BadgerCode/uniconverter/README.md

 - **Folder Support**: Users can upload entire folders of files, making it convenient for batch conversions.
 - **Multimodality Compatibility**: The program can convert files to different formats, such as video to audio.
 - **No Conversion Limit**: There are no caps on the number or size of files you can convert.
+- **Docker Compatibility**: The program can be run in a Docker container, making it easy to deploy and use on any system.
+- **PWA Support**: The program can be installed as a Progressive Web App (PWA), allowing users to run it like a native application on their devices.

 ## 🛠️ Installation